ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 As we pointed out above, we only need to look for other inflection points if the external circle bounds the region we want to draw.
 There are four such inflection points on this circle.
 We can dispense with one of them if we add the first internal circle so that it is tangent to the external circle at this point.
 Therefore, we will assume the following:

-- This circle has radius *r*.
+- The external circle has radius *r*.
 - Its center is (*r*, *r*).
-- The first internal circle is tangent to this circle at (*r*, 0), where the *y*-coordinate reaches its minimum on the external circle.
+- The first internal circle is tangent to the external circle at (*r*, 0), where the *y*-coordinate reaches its minimum on the external circle.

 Given these assumptions, we can ignore the point (*r*, 0) because if it is on the border of the region, it will be a tangent point, and hence taken care of by the techniques above.
 Given that we know how to find the three tangent points for the region, and that the parameters to the recursive algorithm are such that the circles bounding the region are listed in clockwise order (see [5.2.
 Overview of the Recursive Algorithm](#5.2.
 Overview of the Recursive Algorithm)), we can assume that we have two tangent points, *A* and *B*, on the external circle, such that *A* precedes *B* when we follow the border of the region along the external circle in a clockwise direction; for example: